4paradigm/OpenMLDB/docs/en/compile.md

 ## Build OpenMLDB

 OpenMLDB require some thirdparty dependencies installed first in order to build successfully.
 Hence a Makefile is provided as a convenience to setup thirdparty dependencies automatically and run CMake project in a single command `make`.
-There are three ways to manage thirdparty, based on different operation system and options passed to `make`:
+`make` has three ways to manage thirdparty, based on different operation system and options passed in:

 1. using [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql) docker image: thirdparty already bundled inside image and no extra steps may take
 2. download pre-compiled thirdparty from [hybridsql-assert](https://github.com/4paradigm/hybridsql-asserts/releases).
-This is the default behavior when run `make` command outside a hybridsql container, e.g a macOS machine
+This is the default behavior when run `make` command outside a hybridsql container, currently support CentOS 7, Ubuntu 20.04 and macOS
 3. compile thirdparty from source, by given the `BUILD_BUNDLED=ON` option to `make`:
    ```bash
    make BUILD_BUNDLED=ON
    ```
    This is the advised way if the host system is not in our supported list: CentOS 7, Ubuntu 20.04 and macOS.
-Be note compile thirdparty at the first time take extra time to finish, approximately 1 hour on a 2 core & 7GB machine
+Be note compile thirdparty at the first time may take extra time to finish, approximately 1 hour on a 2 core & 7GB machine

 Thirdparty is installed into `/deps/usr` in hybridsql docker, and `${PROJECT_ROOT}/.deps/usr` by default for method 2 and 3 above.